jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 - A M12 × 0.5 lens holder for a variety of commercially available lenses
 - A M12 lens: 1/2.8”, EFL 3.24 mm, F/NO 2.7, view angle 87°.
 - A 6-axis inertial motion unit (IMU).
-- A Time‑of‑Flight (ToF) sensor is used for gesture control and accurate distance measurements using a laser-ranging sensor
+- A Time‑of‑Flight (ToF) sensor is used for gesture control and accurate distance measurements using a laser-ranging sensor.

 ![B-CAMS-IMX Camera Module](images/elektor-smt32/B-CAMS-IMX_2.png)